tanpinxi/Orbital2020/README.md

 * Blocking those specific websites once the user has exceeded a certain number of hours on it

+### Project Schedule

+1 July - 6 July: Revise project and discuss possible improvements based on user testing and peer reviews.

+7 July - 20 July: Implement features for the next phase and conduct next round of user feedback.
+Features could include those previously listed and/or any recommended in the peer reviews.

+21 July - 28 July: Prepare materials for final milestone (video, poster and clean up repository)

 ### Link to Log